ybonnetain/automobile/README.md

 - Then run tests suites with `npm run <ios|android>`

+### CI mode

-2. Mount the stack and run all suites from a CI script
+Mount the stack and run all suites from a CI script

 - iOS simulator run with `./run-ios-with-sim.sh`